Charging Electric Cars with Solar Panels

 How much does a home charging point cost?

-Through the EVHS the owners of many electric vehicles and plug-in hybrid cars are eligible to receive a £500 discount on the cost of a home charging point.
+Through the EVHS the owners of many electric cars and plug-in hybrid cars are eligible to receive a £500 discount on the cost of a home charging point.
 The EVHS can also be known as the OLEV Grant as it was introduced by the Office for Low Emission Vehicles (OLEV).

 To be eligible for the OLEV Grant, you must: